 The Mac Mini is probably the most attractive Mac option available right now.
 By following my tips above on saving cash in the peripheral department, you can have a heck of a Mac setup on a budget.
 With the base model starting at just $799, you can have a great setup for hundreds less than a base-model iMac.
 This option can be a great way for those thinking about switching to Mac to dip their toes in.
 Or, if you’re like me, you can up the specs to get a real workhorse solution for half the price of a comparable iMac.
 Either way, the Mac Mini is worth a second look.

-UPDATE: After some use, dual USB C monitors causes a few glitches.
+After some use, the dual USB C monitors caused a few glitches.
 Sometimes the monitors wouldn’t come on, and sometimes it would switch the left and right orientation.
 To alleviate this, I have found using one monitor with HDMI works better.
+Like I mentioned, it’s not necessarily a deal breaker, but it doesn’t just ‘work’ like it should.